jordymac/placeos-site/content/_index.md

       **Occupancy-based energy**: Align energy use in spaces with actual occupancy to reduce HVAC & lighting use.
-  - title: We’ve got an experienced tech team who can build our own stuff
+  - title: '"But what if I already have a dev team that can build this for me?"'
     summary: >-
       We’d love that.
 Honestly, it’s a better move than getting locked into some rigid, hard-coded app.
 But we think we can give you the best of both worlds: a head start that lets you focus on your unique challenges without getting buried in device-level protocol hell.